 6. Sort DataFrame by Descending order

-By default, sorting happens by ascending or increasing order, for string columns the sort happens in alphabetical order (A-Z).
-You can sort the data.frame in ascending order by using decreasing=TRUE
+By default, sorting happens in ascending or increasing order, for string columns, the sort happens in alphabetical order (A to Z).
+You can sort the data.frame in descending order by using decreasing=TRUE

 .